geomob/geomob-website/_posts/2019-09-17-oct-10th-geomob-lx-details.markdown

 After each talk there will be time for 2-3 questions.
 Talks will be in English.

-* We head to a nearby pub for discussion and #geobeers paid for by the sponsors.
+* We head to a nearby bar for discussion and #geobeers paid for by the sponsors.

 <div class="heading">The speakers:</div>